Second Session, 43rd Parliament

 Hon.
 Josie Osborne: Thank you very much, hon.
 Speaker.

-If the member is referring to the B.C. family residence program, an important program that supports families who are travelling to get care for their children, I want to be very clear once again.
-We increased the budget for this program in ’26-’27.
+Now, if the member is referring to the B.C. family residence program, an important program that supports families who are travelling to get care for their children, I want to be very clear once again.
+We increased the budget for this program in ’26-27.

 Activation of